Arrjaan/DIRadio/readme.md

 -------

 DI Radio "Digitally Imported" is a multi-channel internet radio service specialising in Electronic Dance Music genres.
 Filling a global niche for EDM broadcasting has made Digitally Imported one of the most popular internet radio services in the world.
-(More at [di.fm](http://www.di.fm/about "Digitally Imported")).
+More at [di.fm](http://www.di.fm/about "Digitally Imported").

 This application made in [Adobe AIR](http://www.adobe.com/products/air.html "Adobe AIR") is an **unofficial** radio player for Windows and Mac.
-It HTML 5, Javascript and jQuery to easily stream Digitally Imported to your computer!
+It uses HTML 5, Javascript and jQuery to easily stream Digitally Imported to your computer!
+The design is provided by [Twitter Bootstrap](https://github.com/twitter/bootstrap "Twitter Bootstrap on GitHub").

 Contributing
 ------------